E36 BMW OBC Project

 The X1070 and X1071 harness connections will leverage new connectors so the original connectors from the factory OBC board will not be required.
 A small modification will be made to one of the connectors to fit the keying of the harness connectors as the original connector is not available for sale in the aftermarket.
 Installation of the logic board option will only require desoldering of the OE keypad and display ribbon cables.
 Connections to the vehicle harness will be plug-and-play.

-The hardware design will remain proprietary to prevent unauthorized duplication, at least until I achieve a return on my considerable investment in the project.
-However, specifications and documentation will be provided to registered developers as required to facilitate expansion module hardware development and related software development.
+The hardware design will remain proprietary, however specifications and documentation will be provided to registered developers as required to facilitate software development.

 Access to a software load supporting the assembled logic board product variant will be provided via an open source model, but support for this software will be limited to registered developers.